How to create, change, and delete aliases in Linux

 Creating/deleting permanent alias

 To create a permanent alias, you need to add the alias in the .bashrc file.
-The shell reads this file when the user login.
+The shell reads this file when the user logs in.
+Open this file.

 Add your alias at the end of the alias section and save the file.